 But you don’t have to have a campfire to get that great smoky flavor.
 You can use your charcoal or gas grill just as easily.

 These S’more Stuffed Banana Packets are one of my favorite dessert recipes.
 They’re a gooey, melty, totally unrefined mess of banana and chocolate and marshmallow.
+Sort of a fruit-forward treat form of a Fluffernutter.
 Is it any wonder I love them?

 I’ve enjoyed them on many a camping trip, huddled with friends around the fire, reminiscing, strumming the guitar, and sharing life together.
 Recently, I discovered I can enjoy them in the comfort of my own home, with the smell of the grill still fresh on the patio.

 All this goodness starts with a humble banana.
 I like them barely speckled.

 Use a knife to slice through the peel and carve out a thin strip along the curve of the banana.
 You want to leave one end intact so you can put it back in place once it’s stuffed.

 Pull back the peel then use your knife or a spoon to cut out about a third of the banana, creating a little canyon.
 Eat whatever you cut out or make your friend eat it.
 I am a strong advocate for not wasting bananas.

 Now the fun part!
 Stuff it!
 Fill the canyon with chocolate chips and marshmallows.
 If your urge is to smear the banana with peanut butter first, you have the right idea.
 Nutella?
 You’re brilliant.
 Biscoff spread?
 We should probably be best friends.